Marikina: Water transport

 The Marikina River ferry service was to begin operation with the opening of the Riverbanks and Sta.
-Elena ferry stations in 2008, but due to the onslaught of Tropical Storm Ketsana in 2009 and heavy rainfalls and storms the following years that caused the river to overflowed, the ferry service was canceled and ceased operation.
+Elena ferry stations in 2008, but due to the onslaught of Tropical Storm Ketsana in 2009 and heavy rainfalls and storms the following years that caused the river to overflow, the ferry service was canceled and ceased operation.
 Recently, the Metropolitan Manila Development Authority is looking into plans of extending the Pasig River Ferry Service route to reach Marikina River and give commuters on the eastern side of Metro Manila an alternative and faster mode of transportation but it still undergoing vehicular planning.

 Rail transport

 The LRT Line 2 runs through the city, operated by the Light Rail Transit Authority.
 The current elevated light rail metro stations in use are Santolan station in Barangay Santolan in Pasig, near the border of Barangay Calumpang in Marikina, and Marikina–Pasig station in Barangay San Roque, both are located on the stretch of Marikina–Infanta Highway.
 These stations serve the city and connect to the west-end, Recto station in the City of Manila, and connect to the east-end terminus, Antipolo station in Antipolo, Rizal.

 The following light rail metro station located in the city: